 Overview

 Amino-1MQ (5-amino-1-methylquinolinium) is a small-molecule inhibitor of nicotinamide N-methyltransferase (NNMT), the enzyme that methylates nicotinamide using S-adenosyl-methionine as the methyl donor.
 By inhibiting NNMT, the compound is studied for its reported effects on cellular nicotinamide and NAD+ salvage flux and on adipocyte energy expenditure, which places it in the metabolic and body-composition research literature alongside other metabolism-modulating compounds.
 It is a quaternary quinolinium small molecule, not a peptide.
-Vialdyne supplies Amino-1MQ as a research reagent released against an HPLC purity specification with mass-spec identity confirmation; the released-batch COA covers HPLC purity, identification, water content, residual solvents, heavy metals, and microbial limits against a small-molecule reagent specification.
+Vialdyne supplies Amino-1MQ as a research reagent released against an HPLC purity specification with mass-spec identity confirmation; the applicable batch COA lists the tests actually performed and, when included in the agreed scope, can cover HPLC purity, identification, water content, residual solvents, heavy metals, and microbial limits against a small-molecule reagent specification.
 Because salt form and exact identity vary across the market under the 'Amino-1MQ' label, lot identity is documented on the COA, confirm the intended form at order placement.

 Applications & buyer fit